Compression of dynamic fuzzy relation information systems: Introduction

-Recently, homomorphisms between information systems have become an important approach for attribute reductions.
-For instance, Grzymala-Busse et al.\cite{Grzymala-Busse2} initially introduced the concepts of homomorphisms of knowledge representation systems and investigated their basic properties in detail.
+Rough set theory, originated by Pawlak, has become a well-established mechanism for uncertainty management in a wide variety of applications related to artificial intelligence.

+The notion of attribute reduction has become one of the most important issues in the study of rough set theory.
+Almost since the inception of rough set theory, many different approaches for solving the issue of attribute reduction have emerged.
+Homomorphism between information systems, among others, have gained more and more attention in the recent years.
+Such a novel notion of homomorphism was initially introduced in \cite{Grzymala-Busse2}.
+Some of the basic properties were also investigated.
 Then Li et al.\cite{Li2} explored invariant characters of information systems under some homomorphisms.
 Afterwards, many scholars\cite{Gong1,Wang1,Wang2,Zhu2,Zhu3} discussed the relationship between information systems by means of homomorphisms.
-Especially, Wang et al.\cite{Wang2} investigated the relationship between fuzzy relation information systems and provided an efficient approach for attribute reductions of fuzzy relation information systems.
-Zhu et al.\cite{Zhu3} discussed more properties of consistent functions and fuzzy relation mappings presented in \cite{Wang2}.
-Obviously, their researches focused on studying the properties of homomorphisms and few attempts have been made on improving algorithms of the data compression of fuzzy relation information systems by means of homomorphisms.
-Since most of time in the data compression is spent on computing the partition of the universe for constructing the homomorphism between information systems, it motivates us to introduce the algorithm which can derive the partition with low time complexity.
-In addition, the fuzzy relation information system varies with time due to the dynamic characteristics of data collection, and the non-incremental approach to compressing the dynamic fuzzy relation information system is often very costly or even intractable.
-Therefore, it is interesting to apply an incremental updating scheme to maintain the compression dynamically and avoid unnecessary computations by utilizing the compression of the original fuzzy relation information system.
+Wang et al, among others, \cite{Wang2} investigated homomorphisms between FRIS.
+Zhu et al.\cite{Zhu3} discussed more properties of consistent functions and fuzzy relation mappings.
+As illustrated in the literatures\cite{Grzymala-Busse2,Li2,Gong1,Wang1,Wang2,Zhu2,Zhu3}, Considerable emphasis is given to the computation of the partition of the universe when constructing homomorphisms between information systems.
+But also, the existing studies focus more attention on studying properties of homomorphisms and few efforts have been made on improving algorithms of constructed homomorphism.
+Then, how to introduce an algorithm of deriving the partition with low computational complexity becomes a necessity.
+In addition, FRIS vary with time due to dynamic characteristics of data collection, and the non-incremental approach to compressing dynamic FRIS is often very costly or even intractable.
+Although there exist some studies on dynamic information systems\cite{Wang3,Huang1,Dey1,Zhang1,Liu2,Liu3,Li1,Chen1}, little attention has been paid to compress dynamic FRIS.
+Therefore, it is interesting to apply an incremental updating scheme to maintain the compression dynamically and avoid unnecessary computations by utilizing the compression of the original FRIS.